MaheshMuthuL/MODULE1/Ex1.md

 # Ex.Name:Write a C++ Program to read two sequence of character  value from the keyboard and display the value on the monitor?
 ## Date:1/9/25
 ## Aim:
+To write a C++ program that accepts two sequences of character values from the keyboard and displays them on the monitor.

 ## Algorithm:

-To write a C++ program that accepts two sequences of character values from the keyboard and displays them on the monitor.
+Start the program.

+Declare two character arrays (strings) to store the input sequences.

+Prompt the user to enter the first sequence of characters.

+Read the first sequence using cin.

+Prompt the user to enter the second sequence of characters.

+Read the second sequence using cin.

+Display both sequences on the monitor using cout.

+End the program.

 ## Program:
 #include<iostream>